Frente Amplio (Chilean political coalition): History

 In June 2017, Constanza Valdés became the spokesperson for the Frente Amplio.
-She was the first trans spokesperson for a political organization.
+She was the first transgender spokesperson for a political organization.

 The primaries took place as part of the July 2017 Chilean presidential primaries.
-Beatriz Sanchez, a popular journalist nominated by the majority of the Frente Amplio forces, obtained 67.56%, beating sociologist Alberto Mayol, who obtained 32.44%.
+Beatriz Sánchez, a popular journalist nominated by the majority of the Frente Amplio forces, obtained 67.56%, beating sociologist Alberto Mayol, who obtained 32.44%.
 327,716 people voted in the Frente Amplio primary (a small number compared to the 1,418,138 who decided to vote for the right-wing Chile Vamos candidates).

-As of September 2017 — and according to several opinion polls — Beatriz Sanchez was fighting closely with Nueva Mayoría candidate, Alejandro Guillier, to make it into the second round of and face businessman and former president Sebastián Piñera.

 The Frente Amplio presented several candidates for the Chamber of Deputies and Regional Councils, as well as some for the Senate.
-Among the notable figures were (besides those currently serving as MPs at that time) former presidential candidate Tomás Hirsch, journalist Pamela Jiles, student leaders such as former FECh president Camila Rojas and several others.

-Finally, in the November general election, Sánchez came third with 20% of the vote — just missing getting into the second-round by 3%.
+Among the notable figures were (besides those serving as MPs at that time) former presidential candidate Tomás Hirsch, journalist Pamela Jiles, student leaders such as former FECh president Camila Rojas, and several others.
+As of September 2017—and according to several opinion polls—Sánchez was fighting closely with Nueva Mayoría candidate, Alejandro Guillier, to make it into the second round and face businessman and former president Sebastián Piñera.
+Finally, in the November general election, Sánchez came third with 20% of the vote—just missing getting into the second round by 3%.
 This was the best performance of any non-traditional left-wing candidate since the return to democracy.
-The Frente Amplio also expanded their electoral representation from 3 to 20 deputies, one senator and 21 Regional Counselors, thus consolidating the alliances as the "third force" of Chilean politics.
+The Frente Amplio also expanded its electoral representation from 3 to 20 deputies, one senator and 21 regional counselors, thus consolidating the alliance as the "third force" of Chilean politics.

-After the 2017 elections, a reorganization process took place among the members of the coalition: in January 2018, the Autonomist Movement (MA) began organizing convergences or mergers in order to become a new political party, and on November 10, 2018, a meeting between the MA, Libertarian Left (IL), New Democracy (ND) and Socialism and Freedom (SOL) was held at the Huemul Theater, which led to the creation of the Social Convergence party in May 2019.
-On the other hand, Autonomous Left (IA) and Citizen Power announced their merger on September 27, 2018, which materialized on January 20, 2019 with the launch of the Comunes party.
-In total, the Frente Amplio would be made up of seven parties and two political movements.
+After the 2017 elections, a reorganization process took place among the members of the coalition: in January 2018, the Autonomist Movement began organizing convergences or mergers in order to become a new political party, and on November 10, 2018, a meeting between the MA, Libertarian Left, New Democracy and Socialism and Freedom was held at the Huemul Theater, which led to the creation of the Social Convergence party in May 2019.
+On the other hand, Autonomous Left and Citizen Power announced their merger on September 27, 2018, which materialized on January 20, 2019 with the launch of the Comunes party.
+In total, the Frente Amplio was made up of seven parties and two political movements.